tidyverse/purrr/README.md

 ## Philosophy

 The goal is not to try and simulate Haskell in R: lowliner does not implement currying or destructuring binds or pattern matching.
 The goal is to give you similar expressiveness to an FP language, while allowing you to write code that looks and works like R.

+* Instead of point free style, use the pipe, `%>%` to write code that can be read from left to right.

 * Instead of currying, we use `...` to pass in extra arguments.